gitworkflows/meshplay/docs/pages/project/contributing/contributing-docker-extension.md

 To start contributing to Meshplay Docker Extension, make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
 ### Docker Extension for Meshplay

-The Docker Extension for Meshplay extends Docker Desktop’s position as the cloud native developer’s go-to Kubernetes environment with easy access to the next layer of cloud native infrastructure: service meshes.
+The Docker Extension for Meshplay extends Docker Desktop’s position as the cloud native developer’s go-to Kubernetes environment with easy access to the next layer of cloud native infrastructure.
+The extension provides a seamless experience for developers to manage and monitor their Kubernetes applications and services.

 #### Using Docker Desktop